 First-round offer of admissions are assessed on available final grades (usually your Grade 11) and your personal profile.
 To be considered for a first-round offer of admission, you must:

-- Apply by December 1, 2019.
+- Apply by December 1, 2022.

-- Students from all other provinces need to complete the academic profile section of the UBC online application.
+- Alberta, Manitoba, Saskatchewan, and Nova Scotia students need to complete the academic profile section of the UBC online application.

-- Have very competitive grades and Personal Profile
+- Have very competitive grades and personal profile.

 - Meet all the admission requirements.

-For those students who receive a first-round offer of admission, the next steps are:
+If you receive a first-round offer of admission, the next steps are:

 - All students must maintain their academic standing in order to keep their offer.

-- Spring 2020: UBC will verify interim grades.
+- Spring 2023: UBC will verify interim grades.

-- July 2020: UBC will verify all final grades.
+- July 2023: UBC will verify all final grades.